-If you offer your users a lot of content, it can sometimes be difficult or time-consuming to find what they're looking for.
+If you offer your users a lot of content, finding what they're looking for can sometimes be difficult or time-consuming.
 That's why we developed the Userlane Search!
 Your users can quickly search content directly from the Userlane Assistant.

-Good to know: The Search feature in the Userlane Assistant can be connected to an integration with a knowledge base or other enterprise system.
-We currently offer integrations with Confluence and Zendesk.
+The Search feature in the Userlane Assistant can be connected to an integration with a knowledge base or other enterprise system.
+We currently offer integrations with Confluence, Zendesk, and KnowledgeOwl.

 How it works